 Our Gau was the first in the Greater German Reich assigned to carry out the first meeting wave of the winter campaign 1940/41 from 1 - 3 November 1940.
 Although there had been no previous meeting campaigns of this size, technical difficulties that first seemed insurmountable were resolved smoothly using past experiences.

-OberdonauIt order to eliminate problems of past meetings, the Gaupropagandaleitung sent all local groups a booklet that covered preparations, advertising, conduct, and setting for public meetings, as well as decorations, with examples [for a later version of that booklet, see a 1942 propaganda handbook from Gau Oberdonau].
+It order to eliminate problems of past meetings, the Gaupropagandaleitung sent all local groups a booklet that covered preparations, advertising, conduct, and setting for public meetings, as well as decorations, with examples [for a later version of that booklet, see a 1942 propaganda handbook from Gau Oberdonau.
 The success was better than expected.
 Afterwards, it was clear that the usual mistakes were prevented, the decoration of meeting rooms was very satisfactory, and the conduct of meetings equally good.
 Alongside the usual meeting advertising, leaflets, using the Kreis rings, schools, etc.), there was intensive face-to-face and press propaganda (press announcements and headlines in the daily and weekly papers).
+[I was surprised to find less coverage in the major local newspaper than I expected.
+For a report from Linz, the Gau capital, see an article in the Linz Tagespost.]

 To ensure that the Gau and Kreis speakers got consistent instructions and information, Gau speaker and information material was produced.
 Besides the material on the general political line and the presentation of the Führer as the greatest statesman and military leader of all time, it also took note of the worries and concerns of the largely rural population.
-Given the difficult transportation situation, we were forced to assign each Kreis a staff of speakers from the Reichs- and Gaupropagandaleitung, with which the Kreisleitungen then used to cover all the meetings in their area.
+Given the difficult transportation situation, we were forced to assign each Kreis a staff of speakers from the Reichs- and Gaupropagandaleitung, which the Kreisleitungen then used to cover all the meetings in their area.

 Given this absolutely necessary measure, it was naturally impossible to use speakers from the Reichspropagandaleitung only in the biggest meetings.
 This turned out to have advantages: 1. it ruled out unacceptable demands on means of transportation; 2. smaller groups welcomed the fact that they for the first time got strong speakers, even if they had never gotten one before.
 Despite difficulties in securing fuel, it was possible to bring nearly all speakers from the Kreis capital to their meetings by vehicle.